This publication is issued for the purpose of general information. Certain limitations, exceptions, and special cases are not covered.

 The Railroad Unemployment Insurance Act specifically provides that railroad unemployment and sickness benefits are not subject to State income taxes.
 In January of each year, the RRB sends railroad employees Form 1099-G showing the total amount of unemployment benefits paid during the previous year and/or a Form W-2 showing the net amount of sickness benefits paid.

-Unemployment and sickness claimants can conveniently check on the status of their claims or payments at any time by calling the agency toll-free at 1-877-772-5772.
+For your convenience, you can check the status of your unemployment and sickness claims or payments by calling the RRB’s HelpLine service toll-free at 1-877-772-5772.
 The service is available 24 hours a day, 7 days a week.
-Press "1" to access the automated HelpLine services, and press "1" again for information on unemployment and sickness benefits.
-To use this service, you will need the Personal Identification Number (PIN) printed on the back of the claim form.
-(This PIN is different than the one created to access online services via the agency's website.)
+Press 1 to access the self-serve menu, and press 1 again for options regarding unemployment and sickness benefits.
+To confirm your identity, you will be prompted to enter the Personal Identification Number (PIN) printed on the back of the claim form mailed to you.

-The RRB's website is another source of information on railroad unemployment and sickness benefits.
-In addition, employees can file applications and claims for unemployment benefits, and claims for sickness benefits through Benefit Online Services.
-Claimants can also access information about their individual railroad unemployment insurance account statements.
-These statements display the type and amount of a claimant's last five benefit payments, the claim period for which the payments were made, and the dates that the payments were approved.
-Claimants can confirm the RRB’s receipt of their latest application or claim for unemployment or sickness benefits, along with the receipt of any supplemental doctor's statement required to continue the payment of sickness benefits.
-The service also allows claimants to view the address currently on record for them and, if applicable, their Direct Deposit information.
+If you have a Benefit Online Services account, you can log in to file unemployment applications and claims, file claims for sickness benefits, and view your individual railroad unemployment insurance account statement.
+This statement displays the type and amount of your last five benefit payments, the claim period for which the payments were made, and the dates that the payments were approved.
+You can also confirm the RRB’s receipt of your latest unemployment/sickness application or claim, along with the receipt of any supplemental statement from your doctor.
+In addition, you can view your mailing address currently on record at the RRB and, if applicable, your Direct Deposit information.